Edward Olivares Preview, Player Props: Royals vs. Tigers

 Edward Olivares At The Plate

-- Olivares has picked up an RBI in 25.0% of his games this season, with more than one RBI in 6.0% of his games.
-He has also driven in three or more runs in one contest.
+- Olivares has driven in a run in 25 games this year (25.0%), including six games with more than one RBI (6.0%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored a run in 35 games this season, with multiple runs eight times.
+- He has scored in 35 games this season (35.0%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.